mik-laj/discovery-api/gen_data/release_notes_md/storage_docs_release_notes.md

 **FEATURE:**

-Cloud IAM Conditions  BETA  for Cloud Storage is now available.
+IAM Conditions  BETA  for Cloud Storage is now available.

-  * [ Cloud IAM Conditions ](https://cloud.google.com/iam/docs/conditions-overview) allows you to grant permissions for a specified period of time, or to a subset of objects in your buckets.
+  * [ IAM Conditions ](https://cloud.google.com/iam/docs/conditions-overview) allows you to grant permissions for a specified period of time, or to a subset of objects in your buckets.
-  * See [ Using Cloud IAM Conditions on buckets ](https://cloud.google.com/storage/docs/access-control/using-iam-permissions#conditions-iam) for step-by-step instructions.
+  * See [ Using IAM Conditions on buckets ](https://cloud.google.com/storage/docs/access-control/using-iam-permissions#conditions-iam) for step-by-step instructions.

 ##  November 18, 2019